Universal Laser

 Cuts and engraves wood, acrylic, card stock, fabric, and paper up to 32 x 18” using .pdf, .dxf or .svg files.

-Tips for File Preparation
+Tips for File Design & Preparation

 A vector file is best, at the size you want to produce.
 Save as a PDF and a JPG.
 Bring files on USB.
 Also save your working/design file to USB or have your cloud storage/Canva credentials on hand.